 Monetary gifts to purchase items for the library's collection may be accepted through the Pasadena City College Foundation.
+Potential donors should contact the Foundation to make arrangements for a monetary gift.
 Donations are accepted with the understanding that Librarians will make final selections based on selection criteria.